braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_copywriting.md

 ## How is my data used and sent to OpenAI?

-In order to generate copy, Braze will send your query to OpenAI.
+In order to generate copy, Braze will send your query to OpenAI's API.
 All queries sent to OpenAI from Braze are anonymized, meaning that OpenAI will not be able to identify from whom the query was sent unless you include uniquely identifiable information in the input you provide.
-Per [OpenAI’s policy](https://openai.com/policies/api-data-usage-policies), data sent to OpenAI’s API via Braze is not used to train or improve their models and will be deleted after 30 days.
+As detailed in [OpenAI’s Platform Commitments](https://openai.com/policies/api-data-usage-policies), data sent to OpenAI’s API via Braze is not used to train or improve their models and will be deleted after 30 days.
+Please ensure that you adhere to OpenAI's policies relevant to you, including the [Usage Policy](https://openai.com/policies/usage-policies).
+Braze makes no warranty of any kind with respect to any AI-generated content.

 ## More AI tools